Divorce in Illinois

 Our firm works with families every day, we can help you understand the true costs of divorce.

 Do it yourself (DIY) divorce in Illinois is a viable alternative to paying the potentially high fees of a divorce attorney.
-There are commercial services that offer divorce kits which advise how to file for divorce in Illinois without an attorney.
-They supply forms and instructions for how to file for divorce in Illinois without a lawyer and how to handle proceedings as a pro se party.
+There are commercial services that offer divorce kits which advise how to file for divorce without an attorney.
+They supply forms and instructions, and how to handle proceedings as a pro se party.

 An affordable alternative to do-it-yourself divorce is a mediation.
 You can use a mediation service that accommodates in person or online interviews.
 If both parties consent, the mediator can collect all documents and information suggest compromises and incorporate the agreement into a binding memorandum of understanding.
 This memo will guide the divorce like a settlement agreement.